AdobeDocs/campaign-standard.en/help/designing/using/defining-the-email-structure.md

 >[!NOTE]
 >
->You cannot insert personalization fields inside a fragment unless it is used in an email.
-To do this, you need to unlock this fragment.
+>You cannot insert personalization fields inside a fragment unless it is used in an email and unlocked.
 See [About fragments](../../designing/using/defining-the-email-structure.md#about-fragments).

 ### Saving content as a fragment {#saving-content-as-a-fragment}